 Data and other information on alcohol consumption and impact over the past five years was identified and collated from a range of local and national sources.
-Where possible the most recently available data has been used, however on occasion data older than five years has been referenced where the content still provides valuable evidence.
+On occasion data older than five years has been referenced where the content still provides valuable evidence.
 Where data has been affected by the coronavirus pandemic, this will be highlighted throughout the document.
 As different information sources have different publishing schedules the most up to date information available at time of writing is provided.
 Where available, data is presented for West Dunbartonshire and where this has not been possible, data for NHSGG&C or Scotland is provided as a proxy indicator.
 In addition, where relevant, latest research evidence has been included.
 A glossary of terms and explanation of data limitations is provided.